joshchua/pong/README.md

 TODO: Add scoring and a reset button.

 ## Requirements
 SDL2 needs to be linked to build the game.
-A simple way to install SDL2 on a Mac is via Homebrew
+A simple way to install SDL2 on a Mac is install via Homebrew.
 ```shell
 brew install sdl2
 ```